BTW-Community/Spoiling-Food-Addon/README.md

 - Multi-Stage spoiling?
   - Some downsides to slightly spoiled food
   - FERMENTING? <.<
+    - Some "sleeping" enhancers perhaps (new Potion effect)? 🗸
 - Non-spoiling items? 🗸
   - Late game stuff for convenience?